-Center, and/or the be used in conform to the meeting room e Board Room at mity with these ru om and its conten oresent at the eve the Fairhope Public Lib les and regulations.
-I a ts and to see that group ent listed above.
-It is he rary.
-By signing t gree to accept to os have proper a the use of the Giddens Conference this application, I agree that the facility will tal responsibility for any property damage dult supervision.
-The signee of this stood that Library activities have priority for Initial: Date: business days.
-The in writing and sign eany the contract.
-The library reserves The by the same β Cancellation fee s the right to cancel the person who signed the a refunds will be made by e confirmation of reservation.
-All of application and m reservation if possible within three (3) cancellations and/or date changes must be nust be submitted no less than seven days vered by mail.
-Seven day notice of No modifications t A/V equipment us e allowed 7 days or less s prior to the ever nt.
-This includes additional requests for Initial: Center and/or the Fairhope, the Fair from any and all c Fairhope Public L Giddens Conferer agreement is give Library Board of T Board Room of thope Public Libralaims and causes ibrary who are injuce Center and/orn to the Fairhope rustees, the Librages that may be he Fairhope Public Library, the Library Board of s of action that may aris ured and suffer propert Board Room of the Fat Public Library to protect ary Director and their ac ary, I hereby inder f Trustees, the Li e from injury to n y damage that is irhope Public Lib ct the City of Fair gents, and staff fr prary to use the Giddens Conference emnify and hold harmless the City of brary Director and their agents, and staff one or third parties using the facilities at in any way caused by my use of the brary.
-This indemnity and hold harmless thope, the Fairhope Public Library, the from the cost of defense and claims for the use of the Giddens Conference Center I affirm that I am a authorized to bind this organization to this s contract and ho old harmless agreement.
-Signature: Date: Please not te that submitti ng an application do oes not guarar ntee approval of use of the room.
+Center, and/or the Boar be used in conformity w to the meeting room and d Room at the Fairhope Public ith these rules and regulations d its contents and to see that g at at the event listed above.
+It Library.
+By signing this I agree to accept total roups have proper adul e use of the Giddens Conference s application, I agree that the facility will responsibility for any property damage t supervision.
+The signee of this od that Library activities have priority for Initial:D ate: business days.
+The libra in writing and signed by ne contract.
+The Library will pro ary reserves the right to cancel the same person who signed ellation fee refunds will be mad the reservation.
+All car the application and mus POLICY servation if possible within three (3) ncellations and/or date changes must be st be submitted no less than seven days ed by mail.
+Seven day notice of No modifications to the A/V equipment use. contract are allowed 7 days or less prior to the event.
+This includes additional requests for Date: Fairhope, the Fairhope from any and all claims Fairhope Public Library Giddens Conference Co agreement is given to the Library Board of Trustee Public Library, the Library Boa and causes of action that may who are injured and suffer proenter and/or Board Room of the Fairhope Public Library to pies, the Library Director and the at may be caused either direct rd of Trustees, the Libra arise from injury to me perty damage that is in e Fairhope Public Librar rotect the City of Fairho ir agents, and staff from nify and hold harmless the City of ary Director and their agents, and staff or third parties using the facilities at any way caused by my use of the ry.
+This indemnity and hold harmless pe, the Fairhope Public Library, the in the cost of defense and claims for se of the Giddens Conference Center I affirm that I am author zed to bind this organization to this contract and hold harmless agreement.
+Signature: Date: Please note tha t submitting an applicatio n does not guarante e approval of use of the room.
 Library Use Only Fees Paid\$ Check No Date: Initials Approved: Date:

-Date Request Made Dale reducsi IVIAUE
+Date Request Made Dale neuuesi IVIAUE